Welcome

 Common searches include:

-Enquiries are also raised with the seller to clarify matters such as boundaries, disputes, and fixtures.
+Enquiries are raised with the seller to clarify matters such as boundaries, disputes, rights benefiting and burdening the land, services, alterations and compliance with planning and building regulations, and fixtures.

 Reporting to the Client and Lender